Carcharodontosaurus: Evolution

 Argentine paleontologists Rodolfo Coria and Leonardo Salgado suggested that the convergent evolution of gigantism in theropods could have been linked to common conditions in their environments or ecosystems.
 Sereno and colleagues found that the presence of carcharodontosaurids in Africa (Carcharodontosaurus), North America (Acrocanthosaurus), and South America (Giganotosaurus), showed the group had a transcontinental distribution by the Early Cretaceous period.
 Dispersal routes between the northern and southern continents appear to have been severed by ocean barriers in the Late Cretaceous, which led to more distinct, provincial faunas, by preventing exchange.
 Previously, it was thought that the Cretaceous world was biogeographically separated, with the northern continents being dominated by tyrannosaurids, South America by abelisaurids, and Africa by carcharodontosaurids.
 The subfamily Carcharodontosaurinae, in which Carcharodontosaurus belongs, appears to have been restricted to the southern continent of Gondwana (formed by South America and Africa), where they were probably the apex predators.
 The South American tribe Giganotosaurini may have been separated from their African relatives through vicariance, when Gondwana broke up during the Aptian–Albian ages of the Early Cretaceous.

 Paleobiology

 Lifting capabilities

 A biomechanical analysis of Carcharodontosaurus lifting capabilities was conducted by American paleontologists Donald Henderson and Robert Nicholls in 2015.
 The authors used 3D models of the animal as well as a subadult sauropod Limaysaurus, which although not found alongside Carcharodontosaurus, is similar to the rebbachisaurids of the Kem Kem Beds.
 The models included the size of the lungs and other pneumatic structures of the two, fostering an accurate weight simulation of the scenario.
-Henderson & Nicholls' study found that an adult C. saharicus could hold a maximum of 424 kg, half the weight of an adult Limaysaurus.
+Henderson and Nicholls' study found that an adult C. saharicus could hold a maximum of 424 kg, half the weight of an adult Limaysaurus.
 However, two C. saharicus adults could together lift as much as 850 kg.